 Company Culture: You’re going to be working intensively with these people for weeks or even months.
 Give some thought to culture fit, and make sure they’re people you and your team will want to be involved with daily.

-Proximity: This factor is less important for than the others but the ideal partner is relatively close to your business.
+Proximity: This factor is less important than the others but the ideal partner is relatively close to your business.
 Some things are better done face-to-face.
-And a NetSuite implementation, especially the discovery and planning stages, is one of those things.
+And a NetSuite ERP implementation, especially the discovery and planning stages, is one of those things.

 Company Experience: Experience matters, as we discussed previously.
 NetSuite-specific experience is not something you can buy.
 It takes years to build up expertise and strong dedication is required to stay current on NetSuite developments.